Siyamak More Sedgh: Personal life and medical career

 More Sedgh was born in Shiraz in 1965 to a prominent family who had led the local Jewish community since the Safavid era.
 In 1983, he was accepted by the Shiraz School of Medicine.
 During the Iran-Iraq War of 1980 to 1988, he served as a first aid doctor.
 In a 2010 interview with Russia Today, More Sedgh stated that he had volunteered in the war for twelve months, but in a 2013 interview with CNN, he stated he had volunteered for "more than eighty months".

 In 1990, More Sedgh received a Doctor of Medicine degree in General Surgery, summa cum laude.
-He worked as a general surgical assistant at Namazi Hospital after graduation, and was employed beginning in 1995 as an assistant professor at the Kurdistan University of Medical Sciences in the western city of Sanandaj.
+He worked as a general surgical assistant at Namazi Hospital after graduation and was employed beginning in 1995 as an assistant professor at the Kurdistan University of Medical Sciences in the western city of Sanandaj.
 He was put in charge of Kurdistan's emergency center in 2000 before moving to the capital of Tehran in 2002, to serve as the chairman of the Jewish charitable institution Dr. Sapir Hospital and Charity Center.
 More Sedgh continues to direct the hospital concurrently with his political work.
 Although he has admitted that balancing the two occupations has been difficult, he said in a 2018 interview with Al Jazeera English that:

-Going to the parliament for me is a duty for my country and for the Iranian Jews.
+Going to the parliament for me is a duty for my country and the Iranian Jews.
 My work in this hospital is my duty as a human being.

-Although Dr. Sapir Hospital is located in a traditionally Jewish quarter of Tehran, most Jewish people have since left and the vast majority of both patients and staff are Muslims.
+Although Dr. Sapir Hospital is located in a traditionally Jewish quarter of Tehran, most Jewish people have since left and the vast majority of patients and staff are Muslims.
 Noting this fact in a 2017 interview with Deutsche Welle, More Sedgh stated that his "closest friends" are Muslim.

 While at Sanandaj, More Sedgh served as the hazzan or cantor at the local synagogue.
 In 2006, he became the chairman of the Tehran Jewish Committee, a post which he held until deciding to run for Parliament in 2008.
 Since 2009, he has also been the editor-in-chief of Ofogh-e Binah, a monthly newspaper published by the committee.

-More Sedgh's wife immigrated to the United States in the late 1990s, but he chose to remain in Iran because he did not think he could live outside his native Iranian culture.
+More Sedgh's wife immigrated to the United States in the late 1990s; he chose to remain in Iran because he did not think he could live outside his native Iranian culture.
 In 2002, he married Tina Rabie-Zadeh.